 The Computational Science Center leads NREL's efforts in high-performance computing, computational science, applied mathematics, scientific data management, visualization, and informatics.
-Computational Science includes the High Performance Computing (HPC) Center, home to the largest HPC system in the world dedicated to advancing renewable energy and energy efficiency technologies.
-Learn more.
+NREL is home to the largest high performance computing (HPC) system in the world dedicated to advancing renewable energy and energy efficiency technologies.
+Learn more at hpc.nrel.gov, a new user resource for HPC at NREL.

 Numerical simulation on high-performance computers enables the study of complex systems and natural phenomena that would be too expensive, too dangerous, or even impossible to study by direct experimentation.
 Such simulation is critical to accelerate progress in energy programs within the U.S. Department of Energy and it will lead to new ways of tackling our nation's energy challenges that are not possible through traditional experimentation alone.